smartrent/tortoise311/docs/introduction.md

 dispatch it to the specified topic when the client disconnects abruptly from the broker.

-## The Tortoise MQTT Client
+## The Tortoise311 MQTT Client

-Tortoise aims to hide the MQTT semantics from the user, and expose an interface that should be familiar to an Elixir developer.
+Tortoise311 aims to hide the MQTT semantics from the user, and expose an interface that should be familiar to an Elixir developer.
 This means the message exchanges needed to complete a publish or retrieval of a message on a subscription with a QoS>0 should be handled in the